 - American Bar Association, Family Law and Litigation Sections, Member

-- District of Columbia Bar, Family Law and Litigation Sections, Member
+- District of Columbia Bar, Family Law Section, Member

 - District of Columbia Bar, Women's Bar Association, Member

-- Montgomery County Bar Association, Family Law Section, Member
+- Maryland State Bar and Montgomery County Bar Association, Member

-- Montgomery County Bar Association, Women's Bar Association, Member
+- Montgomery County Chapter of Women's Bar Association of Maryland, Member

 - District of Columbia Superior Court, Self-Help Clinic, Volunteer